Université du Québec à Montréal (UQAM)

 For the complete list of required documents, please consult the International Relations Service website.

-- Candidates will receive an official answer at their personal address after June 1st (November 1st for the Winter semester).
+- Candidates will receive an official answer at their personal address between mid-May and the end of June.

-- The Registrar at UQAM reserves the right to refuse any application that is incomplete or received after the April 1st deadline (September 15 for the Winter semester).
+- The Registrar at UQAM reserves the right to refuse any application that is incomplete or received after deadline.

 Specific requirements for certain programs

 The spots available for exchange students and admissions criteria are determined by each program of studies.
-Details can be found in the document Programs with Admission Requirements (Programmes d’études avec particularités d’admission).
+Details can be found in the document Programs with specific admission requirements.

 Students from non-french speaking universities are required to provide appropriate test results in French from a recognized organization.
 The minimum level accepted is Intermediate / Advanced or equivalent to B2 according to the Common European Framework of Reference for Languages.
 The proof of language proficiency in French must have been issued in the last year.